yoramvandevelde/wp-cli_attack_object_cache/README.md

 ## Mitigation
 While this problem might be quite serious the problem lies not with WP-CLI or even WordPress.
-The problem is that the hostingcompany doesn't understand what they are running.
+The problem is that the hostingcompany doesn't what code is executed when wp-cli.phar is used.
 Using WP-CLI makes life very easy for WordPress Hosters, but you need to understand what this application does under the hood.
 The solution to this issue is fairly easy.
 Always use the concept of least privilege.
+This means that to execute the code you use an account that has only the necessary privileges or power over the system that are needed to execute the code.

-If you force the use of the non-privileged webuser all problems will be containt to the rights this user has.
+In this example we could use the user account `webuser` for this.
+If you force the use of the non-privileged `webuse`r all problems will be contained to the rights this user has.
 This can be done with the `sudo` command.
 Yes, it has uses other than `sudo su` and `sudo make me a sandwich`:
 ```
 $ sudo -u webuser wp-cli.phar plugin list
 ```

 This will executed all code within the application to priviliges you granted to webuser (which will be very limited).
+The limitations that are set for this user are then enforced when Patrick or root executes `wp-cli.phar` and helps to keep the system a little bit safer.

 If you have any comments, suggestions or want to get in touch:  *_@sp2.io*